 Restless Legs Syndrome

-- Sensorimotor disorder consisting of a strong, nearly irresistible urge to move the limbs.
-Legs are usually affected initially but may involve arms or other body parts.
+- Sensorimotor disorder consisting of a strong urge to move the limbs; legs are commonly affected initially but may involve arms/other body parts.

-- Occur preferentially in the evening/night.
-If not current, previously reported circadian aspect
+- Occurs often in the evening; if not currently, previously reported circadian aspect

 - Involuntary leg jerks reported during wake/sleep.

-- Late onset phenotype: more aggravating factors; rapid progression is common.
+- Late onset phenotype: more aggravating factors and rapid progression.

 - Synonym(s): Willis-Ekbom disease